suchirnaik/Project-Access-Gateway/readme.md

 ## Access Request

-Since these projects contain sensitive and proprietary information, they are hosted in private repositories.
+Since these projects contain sensitive and proprietary information and are yet to be published, they are hosted in private repositories.
 If you are a recruiter, a researcher, or someone with a professional interest in my work, I would be happy to share more details with you.

 To request access, please follow these steps:
 1. **Email Me**: Send an email to naiksuchir@gmail.com.